Achilles Tendon Injuries

 Achilles Tendon Inflammation, Bone Spurs, and Chronic Pain

 The Achilles tendon -- the strongest tendon in the body -- connects the calf muscle to the heel bone.
 A healthy Achilles tendon is critical for running, jumping, and walking.
-That's why any injury to this tendon can be debilitating and requires urgent evaluation.
+That's why any injury to this tendon can be debilitating and usually requires urgent evaluation.

 Achilles Tendonitis

 Tendonitis often starts suddenly and involves inflammation of the tendon itself or the surrounding tissues.
 Redness, warmth, pain, and swelling in your heel and lower calf are all signs of Achilles tendonitis.
-It is a common overuse injury but can occur for other reasons, including a sudden increase in activity or overly tight calf muscles.
-Without proper treatment, the problem can progress, making it difficult to walk and take part in your regular activities.
+It is a common overuse injury but may occur for other reasons, including a sudden increase in activity or overly tight calf muscles.
+Without proper treatment, the problem can progress, making it difficult to walk and take part in your regular daily activities.

-Achilles Tendonosis
+Achilles Tendinosis

-Tendonosis is chronic degradation (breakdown) of the tendon.
-It usually starts gradually, and the pain can quite severe.
+Tendinosis is chronic degradation (breakdown) of the tendon.
+It usually starts gradually, and the pain can be quite severe.
 In some cases, bone spurs may form on the back of the heel, which can irritate the Achilles tendon and cause more tendon damage and pain.
 If not treated properly, the tendon can weaken over time and even tear completely.

 Our Locations